Box City Curriculum

 Time Commitment

 Box City can be a single-day event, weeks-long activity, or school semester project.
-It is also popular at public events as an introduction to built environment education concepts.
+It is also popular at public events as an introduction to built environment education, architecture, engineering, planning, and public service concepts.

 The curriculum offers material for both short and longer forms of the exercise.